ArwinJa/RoboArena2er/index.md

 ![image](https://user-images.githubusercontent.com/104694302/181358839-0f097f3a-4e8c-4d48-aff2-922a280cb514.png)

-The electric tiles: If the robot walked completely on that tile the robot can't walk for a while.
+The electric tiles: If the robot walked completely on that tile the robot can't walk for 90 ticks and then he is immune for 240 ticks.

 ![image](https://user-images.githubusercontent.com/104694302/181358992-55d0069f-ef37-4ae2-a0bd-df8e497f9a6c.png)